GregFinzer/BedBrigadeNational/README.md

 * The styling of the header and footer will be minimal so that each Bed Brigade location can have their own colors.

 **Business Pain**
 * Currently the only Bed Brigade location that has a website is Grove City.
 All other locations are using either Facebook or an email address and phone number.
 This is not optimal as everything is a manual process for handling volunteers, Bed Requests, scheduling, donations and contacts.
+* The current Orchard Core CMS is too complicated to use.
 * The current volunteer page is sub optimal as it allows people to volunteer on days where there is no cut, build, or delivery happening.
-* There is no scheduling system which results in a out of delivery schedule.
+* There is no scheduling system which results in a out order of delivery schedule.
 * No tax forms are sent for donations.
 * There is currently no bulk email for: emailing all volunteers, emailing just delivery vehicle volunteers, emailing volunteer reminders, emailing bed request contacts, emailing delivery teams, performing followup, and performing announcements.